CyberFlameGO/svnpython/Doc/library/exceptions.rst

    :func:`weakref.proxy` function, is used to access an attribute of the referent after it has been garbage collected.
 For more information on weak references, see the :mod:`weakref` module.

-   .. versionadded:: 2.2
-      Previously known as the :exc:`weakref.ReferenceError` exception.

 .. exception:: RuntimeError